 [Regulation 5E inserted in Gazette 13 Sep 1996 p.
 4548; amended in Gazette 22 Jun 2004 p.
 2146-7; 22 Jun 2007 p.
 2841.]

 5EA.
-Waiver of fee components where best practice criteria met
+Fees under r.
+5D(1a)(b) and (c), CEO may waive

 If, in respect of an application for a licence, the Chief Executive Officer is satisfied that the environmental performance and management of the premises to which the application relates conform to best practice criteria, the Chief Executive Officer is to waive any amount otherwise payable under regulation 5D(1a)(b) or (c) in respect of the licence.

 [Regulation 5EA inserted in Gazette 12 Sep 1997 p.
 5150; amended in Gazette 22 Jun 2004 p.
 2147.]

 5EB.
-Waiver of fee where it would be unreasonable to impose it
+Fees under r.
+5D, CEO may waive

 If in respect of an application for a licence, the Chief Executive Officer is satisfied that the production or design capacity of the premises is so small that it would be unreasonable to impose a fee, the Chief Executive Officer is to waive any amount otherwise payable under regulation 5D in respect of the licence.

 [Regulation 5EB inserted in Gazette 15 Aug 2000 p.
 4713.]

 5F.
-Amount payable for harmless discharge onto land
+Fee under r.
+5D(1a)(c) if discharged waste is harmless

 (1) Despite regulation 5D(1a)(c), an amount of 25 units for the financial year may be paid in respect of waste to be discharged onto land instead of the amount worked out under regulation 5E, if the Chief Executive Officer is satisfied that the method of discharge renders the waste harmless to the environment.